weavy-labs/weavy-retool-components/README.md

 ### Using weavy components

 Drag'n'drop components into your app.
-You may have to configure `uid` on any contextual components.
+You may have to configure `uid` and `displayName` on any contextual components.
 The components follow your theme settings, but you may also override any theme settings.

 ### Setting up notification events